Resources for Hard-of-Hearing and Deaf in the Workplace

 As of June 2020, it isn't available on a ton of devices, just Pixel 4, 3a, 3, and 2 phones, and selected other Android phones.
 However, it should gradually appear on more devices that run Android 10.1

-Apple devices don’t have anything similar in quality (a few third-party apps charge for services that aren’t nearly as good or inclusive).
+Apple devices don't offer similar features (a few third-party apps charge for services that aren't nearly as good or inclusive).
 If your company already pays for Ava Pro, you can get media captions or a high-accuracy transcript of digital content.
-Under the Free and Premium plans, accuracy may be as low as 30% to 40%.
+Under the Free and Premium plans, accuracy may be as low as 30 to 40 percent.

 Scenario: You're attending a presentation and would like live captioning to better understand what is being said, or you want the gist of a video recording.

 Web Captioner is a free live captioning option that recognizes speech in more than 40 languages and dialects.
-It works only on the desktop version of Google Chrome but comes in especially useful if you prefer a bigger screen to read captions on.
+It works only on the desktop version of Google Chrome but is useful if you prefer a bigger screen for reading captions.
 To run Web Captioner, connect a microphone or another audio input source to your computer.

-Web Captioner also comes in handy if your phone doesn’t have Live Caption, and you want to know what a video says.
+Web Captioner also comes in handy if your phone doesn't have Live Caption, and you want to know what a video says.
 Hold the phone to your computer and let the video play.
-The resulting captions are unlikely to be 100% accurate, but you will get the gist (or better) of what is being said.
+The resulting captions are unlikely to be 100 percent accurate, but you will get the gist of what is being said.

 Scenario: You want accurate captions for various types of classes, lectures and presentations.
 The captions don't have to be live.

-Video captioning services are a viable option for videos, training materials and the like.
+Video captioning services are a viable option for videos, training materials, and the like.
 Your business submits a captioning request to a service such as Rev for quick turnaround time.
 In June 2020, Rev charged $1.25 per video minute and 24-hour turnaround time.
 Not bad!
-If a name or organizational term is misspelled, you have the ability to change the closed captioning file.
-Your colleagues don’t need accounts with Rev to view, download or edit files.
+If a name or organizational term is misspelled, you can change the closed captioning file.
+Your colleagues don't need accounts with Rev to view, download, or edit files.

 Scenario: You are slated to participate in a training class, community meeting or workshop as part of your job.
 A fair degree of nuance is involved.
 You or your employer is nervous about handing the reins over to a smart captioner app such as Ava.